Paris Musee Pasteur museum dedicated to Louis Pasteur

 Sterilisation equipment at Musee Pasteur

-About the Musee Pasteur museum in Paris
+About the Paris Musee Pasteur museum

-There are over ten different rooms at the Musee Pasteur along with two galleries that are connected by a staircase, and some of the furniture and objects on display reflect the humble and modest beginnings, whereas there are several others that highlight his successes and the better times.
+There are over ten different rooms at the Paris Musee Pasteur museum along with two galleries that are connected by a staircase, and some of the furniture and objects on display reflect the humble and modest beginnings, whereas there are several others that highlight his successes and the better times.

 You will find that all of the objects on display reflect different periods and events throughout the course of Louis Pasteur’s life such as a unique crystal vase, which was a gift from students at the Ecole Normale Superieure and another vase mounted on bronze that was a gift from the Prince of Oldenburg.